 Instagram feeds are always changing, which makes sense considering that 80 million photos are shared everyday.
 With that much content, it can be difficult for your account to get noticed.
 That’s where hashtags come in handy.

 On Instagram, hashtags aggregate posts from a wide variety of users into a single feed … although only public accounts can be shown when searching hashtags.

-Instagram makes simple and easy users to find tagged content.
-The search results page is divided into three parts:
+Instagram makes it simple and easy for users to find tagged content.
+When you search a word or phrase, the search results page shows you four parts:

-For example, if you’re planning on tagging your post with #coffee, you may want to tag related hashtags like #latte, #cappuccino, #icedcoffee, or #coffeebreak to broaden your post reach.
+For example, if you’re planning on tagging your post with #coffee, you may want to tag related hashtags like #coffeebar, #coffeeholic, or #coffeehouse broaden your post reach.

 Using hashtags is easy!
 Simply create hashtags using characters, numbers, or emojis; you can add up to thirty to the caption.
 Just remember — your account must be public for your posts to appear on hashtag feeds.